 First, you need to know that taking care of Chrome is easier than restoring it.
 If you were looking to clear coat chrome, chances are, you are keen on aesthetics, and you should have an easy time taking care of your chrome.

-To ensure chrome is always clean, wash it regularly with car wash shampoo, and water.
+To ensure chrome is always clean, wash it regularly with car wash shampoo and water.
 Invest in a soft sponge.
-If you must use a toothbrush, go for a soft-thistle one.
+If you must use a toothbrush, go for a soft-bristle one.

 Chrome shouldn’t be cleaned with abrasive material.
 Scrub the chrome surface gently, and if there are stubborn stains, you can always introduce a vinegar solution.